-Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for the Company and this enables us to form an opinion on the financial statements.
+Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for the company.
+Taken together, this enables us to form an opinion on the financial statements.
 We take into account size, risk profile, the organisation of the Company and effectiveness of controls, including controls at Frostrow Capital LLP and J.P.
-Morgan Chase Bank, changes in the business environment and other factors such as recent Service Organisation Control report when assessing the level of work to be performed at Company level.
+Morgan Chase Bank, changes in the business environment and other factors such as recent Service Organisation Control ('SOC') Reports when assessing the level of work to be performed at Company level.